line/line-platform-feedback/README.md

 ### Do I need to have a server to create a LINE bot?

 Yes, you need to have a server with a SSL certificate to communicate with the LINE Platform.
 You can get free SSL certifcates using a service such as Let's Encrypt or StartSSL.
 It's also possible to try out the LINE Bot SDK using Heroku or another similar cloud service.

+### Do I need to use SSL on my server?

+Yes, you have to use SSL on your server.
+Also note that self-signed certificates are not acceptable.
+If you encounter issues related to your SSL configuration, you should check that your SSL certificate chain is complete and that your intermediate certificates are correctly installed on your server.

 ### Can I use the LINE Bot SDK in localhost?